BridgesLab/CushingAcromegalyStudy/scripts/gre-cushing-overlap.md

 We used the data from our Cushing's patients found in the ../data/processed/Annotated Results GRCh37.74 - Cushing.csv file for our significant genes.
-The data is obtained from the MSigDB collection for the following gene sets on Wed Mar 11 14:30:22 2015.
+The data is obtained from the MSigDB collection for the following gene sets on Thu Mar 12 11:50:40 2015.
 These data are saved in:

 * **Predicted TFBS** from the TRANSFAC database.  ../data/raw/c3.tft.v4.0.symbols.gmt.
 * **Experimental TFBS**  from the Reddy *et al.*.  ../data/processed/Annotated GR Peaks.csv.
 See *gre_annotation.Rmd* to see how this file was generated from the raw data.
 This was from A549 Cells